Think Before You Post

 - Colleges are watching, what do your kids post?

-In just a few seconds, a student can tap out a short message to send by social media, via text message, or through an email.
+In just a few seconds, a student can tap out a short message to send by social media, via text message, or through email.
 However, if that message is an alarming threat, angry words that seem threatening, or a menacing meme or photo, those few seconds could lead to a lifetime of consequences for a young person.
 And, here’s the thing.
-A kid doesn’t have to mean it or be able to carry out their threat for it to be a very serious offense.
+A child doesn’t have to mean it or be able to carry out their threat for it to be a very serious offense.
 Just like a verbal or written threat, issuing a digital threat— over social media, via text message, or through email— is a federal crime.
 Even if the threat is a hoax, those who post or send threats can receive up to five years in federal prison, face state or local charges, and have school disciplinary consequences.